Akron Children's Logo

 Lorena Floccari, MD

+Dr. Floccari is a pediatric orthopedic surgeon and director of the Spine Center at Akron Children’s.
 Dr. Floccari has been in practice since 2019.
-She joined Akron Children’s as a pediatric orthopedic surgeon.
 She received her medical degree from The Ohio State University.
 Dr Floccari completed her residency at the Mayo Clinic of Rochester, Minnesota.
 From there she completed a pediatric orthopedic fellowship at Texas Scottish Rite Hospital for Children in Dallas, Texas and a pediatric spine fellowship at Starship Children’s Hospital in Auckland, New Zealand.
 Dr. Floccari is a member of the Pediatric Orthopedic Society of North America and her areas of special interest include pediatric and adolescent spine deformity, early onset scoliosis, congenital scoliosis and pediatric limb deformity.

 Meet Lorena Floccari, MD